fbpx Skip to content

 An Important Note about BCBS/BCN of Michigan

 Many families in our area have insurance through Blue Cross Blue Shield of Michigan or Blue Care Network of Michigan.
 For Michigan BCBS/BCN members it is important to know that they have a list of centers for which they will accept an autism diagnosis.
 These specialized locations are called Approved Autism Evaluation Centers (AAEC).
-The AAECs are spread throughout the state, but unfortunately can have long waitlists – sometimes up to 12 months.
-As a result of these long waitlists, and because early intervention is so critical, BCBS of MI and BCN will accept an autism evaluation from a qualified psychologist or neuropsychologist – if it meets their standards.
-They call this type of evaluation a “Bridge Authorization”.
-This authorization serves as a place holder, allowing families to access services while they remain on a waitlist at an AAEC.
+The AAECs are spread throughout the state, but unfortunately can have long waitlists – sometimes up to 12 months or more.
+As a result of these long waitlists, and because early intervention is so critical, BCBS of MI and BCN updated their requirements in January 2024.
+They now accept an autism evaluation from a qualified psychologist or neuropsychologist – if it meets their standards.
+If the evaluation is accepted, it no longer is a temporary “bridge authorization”.
+And parents don’t have to also seek a second AAEC evaluation.
+This opens up more options for families seeking support for their child.
+It also gets them access to therapy services sooner.

 We understand how time-consuming and worrisome the autism evaluation process can be as you strive to get support for your child.
 But we are here for you and you are not alone in this journey.
 If you have questions or want to start the developmental testing or autism evaluation process, please reach out to us today!